How to Connect with Customers

 Hint: a good workforce management tool will make doing those things a breeze!

-Thanks to Chris Dealy at injixo
+Contributed by: Chris Dealy at injixo

 8. Get Sentimental